 Where We are Today

-- We have invested heavily in mechanical cultivation (but we haven’t figured out yet how to eliminate hand hoeing…) and have been featured contributors to USDA teaching videos showing innovative mechanical cultivating techniques.
+We have invested heavily in mechanical cultivation (but we haven’t figured out yet how to eliminate hand hoeing…) and have been featured contributors to USDA teaching videos showing innovative mechanical cultivating techniques.
 We will be investing in the latest European cultivation equipment in order to upgrade our cultivation techniques and further the reduce the amount of herbicides on the farm.

-- We have been IPM (Integrated Pest Management) practitioners for over twenty years – monitoring pest populations in crops, learning insect pest lifecycles and thresholds so that pesticide applications are reduced and prophylactic spraying is eliminated.
+We have been IPM (Integrated Pest Management) practitioners for over twenty years – monitoring pest populations in crops, learning insect pest life-cycles and thresholds so that pesticide applications are reduced and prophylactic spraying is eliminated.

-- We have been long time practitioners of the use of green manures and cover cropping to help with soil management, and were recently included in a USDA Extension teaching video on these practices.
+We have been long time practitioners of the use of green manures and cover cropping to help with soil management, and have been included in USDA Extension teaching videos on these practices.
 The use of cover crops improves soil quality, both in the physical as well as biologic sense and traps nutrients in the soil structure, reducing nutrient leaching into the groundwater.
 I (Pooh Sprague) was a participating member of a statewide cover cropping team in 2017 and 2018, and this past year we did our initial experimentation with no till planting.
 As capital and cost sharing is available, we will be investing in no till planters and a no till seed drill to further our commitment to soil health practices.

 Our practices here at Edgewater Farm are based not just on efficiency and profitability (although those are important), but also on long term sustainability and compatibility with the natural biodynamics of our environment.
 We believe that Edgewater Farm is in business for the long haul, and that means making the correct business and environmental decisions.
 Do we think we know everything and are a cutting edge farming enterprise?
 Nope.
-Do we have a lot to learn about our craft?
+Do we have a lot yet to learn about our craft?
 Absolutely.
 We are constantly trying to become better farmers and better land stewards.
-In so doing we ultimately become better neighbors.- Pooh Sprague
+In so doing we ultimately become better neighbors.